Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: MedChain Benchmark

 \textbf{Data Source and Processing.} Our dataset is sourced from the Chinese medical website ``iiYi'' \footnote{https://www.iiyi.com}, which provides over 20,000 validated clinical cases spanning 28 disease categories.
 These cases are verified by professional doctors and have undergone de-identification to ensure patient privacy.
 We obtained formal permission from the website administrators to use the data for scientific research purposes.
 Each case typically contains the patient's chief complaint, medical history, examination results, treatment process, and other relevant information, which insure the \textbf{{personalization}} of \benchmark.
 Following the government standards \footnote{\hyperlink{http://www.nhc.gov.cn/caiwusi/s7785t/202309/914aec9618944ee2b36621d33517e576/files/f15b986edd1f4bf08bab3b1b8ce64d9a.pdf}{National Standards for Medical Items}} and Medical Subject Headings \footnote{\hyperlink{https://www.ncbi.nlm.nih.gov/mesh/1000048}{https://www.ncbi.nlm.nih.gov/mesh/1000048}}, we extracted and organized key information including patient basics, chief complaints, specialty referrals, examinations, imaging reports, diagnoses, and treatments.
 Cases with incomplete information were removed, resulting in 12,163 high-quality cases.

 \textbf{Quality Control.} To ensure the highest standards of data integrity and clinical relevance in our benchmark, we implemented a rigorous quality control process involving a panel of five senior physicians, each with over 10 years of clinical experience.
 Our evaluation process examined a random sample of 6,000 cases (49.3\% of the dataset).
-Each case was assessed on multiple dimensions including disease prevalence, clinical relevance, accuracy of patient history, appropriateness of diagnostic procedures, correctness of diagnosis, and suitability of treatment recommendations.
-We employed a standardized scoring system to quantify case quality across these dimensions and calculated inter-rater reliability using Cohen's kappa coefficient.
-The quality assessment yielded impressive results, with an overall quality rate of 94.7\% of evaluated cases meeting or exceeding our stringent quality thresholds.
+We developed a standardized scoring system that presents physicians with comprehensive case information alongside six binary quality dimensions: disease prevalence, clinical relevance, accuracy of patient history, appropriateness of diagnostic procedures, correctness of diagnosis, and suitability of treatment recommendations.
+Physicians evaluate each dimension through yes/no responses, with cases satisfying all dimensions considered valid.

+The quality assessment yielded strong results, with 94.7\% of evaluated cases meeting or exceeding our quality thresholds.
 Dimension-specific quality rates ranged from 92.9\% to 97.2\%, demonstrating consistently high standards across all evaluation criteria.
-Our inter-rater reliability analysis produced a Cohen's kappa coefficient of 0.82, indicating strong agreement among our expert reviewers.
-Cases that did not meet the thresholds (5.3\%) underwent revision or were excluded from the final dataset to maintain benchmark integrity.
+Inter-rater reliability analysis produced a Cohen's kappa coefficient of 0.82, indicating substantial agreement among our expert reviewers.
+Cases that failed to meet the thresholds (5.3\%) were either revised or excluded from the final dataset to maintain benchmark integrity.